m2osw/serverplugins/README.md

 The server is the one that loads the plugins on startup and in most cases also the object that emits signals.

-This class must derive the serverplugins `server` class:
+This class must derive the serverplugins `server` class and we generally define the version in the header file:

+    SERVERPLUGINS_VERSION(my_server, 1, 0)

     class my_server
         : public serverplugins::server